Skip to main content

 Peer-to-Peer Car Sharing

-House Bills 5949, 5950, and 5951 passed the House on Thursday, November 14th and await a hearing in the Senate Committee on Transportation and Infrastructure .
-Previous coverage
+House Bills 5949, 5950, and 5951 passed the House on Thursday, November 14th by a vote of 101-1 after being favorably reported from the House Committee on Regulatory Reform on Tuesday, October 15th.

 Road and Bridge Disaster Relief Fund

-Testimony on House Bill 5945 , introduced by Reps.
-Shannon and Conlin, was heard during a dedicated meeting of the House Committee on Transportation, Mobility, and Infrastructure on Thursday, November 14th following the regularly scheduled meeting on November 12th.
+Testimony on House Bill 5945 , introduced by Rep. Shannon (D-Sterling Heights) and Rep. Conlin (D-Ann Arbor), was heard during a dedicated meeting of the House Committee on Transportation, Mobility, and Infrastructure on Thursday, November 14th following the regularly scheduled meeting on November 12th.
 This bill would allocate $5M in annual gas tax revenue, up to a limit of $50M, for repairs to roadways and bridges should a state of emergency be declared.
 A new board comprised of various state and local officials would be established to oversee distribution of these funds.

 Wayne County Transit

-House Bill 6088, introduced on Wednesday, November 13th by lead sponsor Rep. Farhat (D-Dearborn), would amend Public Act 196 of 1986 (the Public Transportation Authority Act) to remove provisions which currently allow individual municipalities to withdraw from a local public transportation authority that levies an operating millage.
-The bill is written such that the changes apply only to a county with a population of 1.5 million or more; therefore, only the Wayne County Transit Authority is impacted.
+House Bill 6088 , introduced on Wednesday, November 13th by lead sponsor Rep. Farhat (D-Dearborn), would amend Public Act 196 of 1986 (the Public Transportation Authority Act) to remove provisions which currently allow individual municipalities to withdraw from a local public transportation authority that levies an operating millage.
+As introduced, the bill was written such that the changes apply only to a county with a population of 1.5 million or more; Substitute H-1 lowered this threshold to 1.1 million.
+Therefore, Wayne County and Oakland County are both subject to this legislation.

 Disclosure: I assisted with the sourcing of historical data and background information that informed portions of this analysis.
 The House Fiscal Agency maintained independent editorial control over the final publication.